jdx/mise/docs/configuration.md

 ### Minimum mise version

-Define a minimum supported version of mise for the config file. mise will ignore config files that use too new of a version.
+Specify the minimum supported version of mise required for the configuration file.
+If the configuration file specifies a version of mise that is higher than the currently installed version, mise will error out.

 ```toml
 min_version = '2024.11.1'